-48,579 adults aged 16-75 across 50 markets, interviewed online between 23 September and 14 November 2022 Source:
+48,579 adults aged 16-75 across 50 countries. interviewed online between 23 September and 14 November 2022 Source:

-CONSCIENTIOUS AUTHENTICITY IS KING DATA DILEMMAS THE TECH PEAK GLOBALISATION A DIVIDED How can your brand help in the healthcare battleground?
+How can your brand help in the healthcare battleground?
 Thought Starters The boundaries of health and wellness have blurred; how can your organisation help from outside the healthcare industry?
 Will your industry be impacted in the same way that healthcare has been disrupted by advances in systemic and personal technology?
 How can your brand help deliver on emerging needs in healthcare - for both patients and providers?